dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/dbt-semantic-layer.md

 ## Prerequisites
 To use the dbt Semantic Layer, you’ll need to meet the following:

 <VersionBlock firstVersion="1.3" >

-- Have a North American multi-tenant <a href="https://cloud.getdbt.com/">dbt Cloud</a> account.
+- Have a multi-tenant dbt Cloud account, <a href="https://docs.getdbt.com/docs/deploy/regions">hosted</a> in North America.
   * Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API. <br />
 - Have both your production and development environments running dbt version 1.3 or higher <br />
 - Use Snowflake data platform <br />